kdawkins63/KatRepos1/README.md

 # KatRepos1
-My first repository.
-First of many to come for my DS program.
+This is the repository for my SpaceX Capstone Project.

 Included in this repository are a collection of notebook, python, .csv and .json files.
-These are files I generated or used for this course and will use for the Capstone Project.
+These are files I generated/created for this course and will be used for the Capstone Project.